delftswa2017/desosa2017/jupyter/chapter.md

 In the notebook project, different key functional elements are present that interact with internal and external elements during run-time.
 Interfaces like in `Java` are not present in `Python`.
 But these functional elements do behave like interfaces, as they have well-defined functions that can be called by other elements, to perform different actions.
-The functional view of our project is visualised on figure X. The key elements and the interaction between them is described next.
+The functional view of our project is visualised on figure 5.
+The key elements and the interaction between them is described next.

 ![Functional view](images-jupyter/functional_view.png)
 **Figure 5**: *UML diagram of the Functional View.*